-The amount of the capital works deductions you claimed or were entitled to claim for expenditure you incurred in respect of an asset is excluded from the reduced cost base.
+The amount of the capital works deductions you have claimed or can claim for expenditure you incurred in respect of an asset is excluded from the reduced cost base.

-Capital works deduction
+EXAMPLE: Capital works deduction

 Zoran acquired a rental property on 1 July 1997 for \$200,000.
-Before disposing of the property on 30 June 2004, he had claimed \$10,000 in capital works deductions.
+Before disposing of the property on 30 June 2006, he had claimed \$10,000 in capital works deductions.